PackageFactory/atomic-fusion-presentationobjects/README.md

 Currently, there's also a lot of concepts involved that spread information over the Codebase (`Classes/Presentation/`, `Resources/Private/Fusion/`, `Configuration/`), thus breaking the principle of co-location.

 In theory, co-location could be achieved by leveraging the `autoload.psr-4` configuration in the composer manifest (see: https://getcomposer.org/doc/04-schema.md#psr-4).
 However, the viability of this idea has not been proven yet.
+See also the [Kickstarter section](./Documentation/05_Kickstarter.md) on how to achieve co-location.

 ### Fusion Interoperation